cornerpirate/rdpupload/Readme.md

 # Overview

 Use this if you have the need to upload a file to RDP where perhaps copy/paste and local disks cannot be used.

+Additionally this can be used in cloud environments such as Azure within Bastion hosts where copy/paste can be particularly tricky at times.

 Disclaimer: *Only use this on services where you are legally allowed to do so.
 Doing otherwise risks your liberty.*